FilipposSevastakis/ATDB_Project_2023-24/setup/README.md

 The system is comprised of:
 - 2 VMs:
-  - _Master_ node: Role of Master and Slave node for Spark and role of Namenode and Datanode for HDFS
+  - _okeanos-master_ node: Role of Master and Slave node for Spark and role of Namenode and Datanode for HDFS
-  - _Worker_ node: Role of Slave node for Spark and of Datanode for HDFS
+  - _okeanos-worker_ node: Role of Slave node for Spark and of Datanode for HDFS
 - Private Network

 ## Installation and configuration of Apache Spark over YARN and of HDFS: